bratislava/bratislava.github.io/pages/deployment-and-infrastructure/connecting-to-kubernetes.md

 # Connecting to Kubernetes

-This section briefly shows how to do some basic connecting to Service and PODs in kubernetes cluster through `kubectl` or kubernetes Lens.
+This section briefly shows how to do some basic connecting to Service and PODs in kubernetes cluster through `kubectl` or kubernetes OpenLens.
 As stated you will obviously need access to our cluster.
 To login to specific cluster you can follow our [Login guide](../onboarding/kubernetes-lens-setup).

 ## How to connect to database

-### Lens
+### OpenLens

-1. Open Lens and on the left hand side panel navigate to `Network -> Services`.
+1. Open OpenLens and on the left hand side panel navigate to `Network -> Services`.
 2. Find the Service that you want to connect to, usually something like `anything-database` or `anything-database-service`
 3. Click on right service and scroll down to find Connection section and under there should be a button `Forward`.
 Click it and choose your local free port
 4. Now your database should be accessible through localhost